 \begin{proof} Denote $\widetilde{M}= $.
 If $\gen_{ij}I=A_{ij}+B_{ij}\Cont$, it follows that $ \gen_{ij}\widetilde{M} =A_{ij}\widetilde{M}+B_{ij}\Cont\widetilde{M}\in\matrices{\stable} $.
 The matrices $\widetilde{M}$ and $\Cont\widetilde{M}$ on the right hand side of the equation are stable since $\Cont$ stabilizes $\Plant$.
 The controller $C$ is robustly regulating by Theorem \ref{thm:GenTFDiv}.
 This shows sufficiency.
 The necessity follows since

 where $A_{ij}=\gen_{ij}(I-\Plant\Cont)\inv$ and $B_{ij}=-\gen_{ij}(I-\Plant\Cont)\inv\Plant$ are stable matrices by Theorem \ref{thm:GenTFDiv} when $\Cont$ is robustly regulating. \end{proof}

+As mentioned in Remark \ref{rem:RRPvsCRRP}, the definition requires a robustly regulating controller to regulate even the non-causal plants it stabilizes.
+By changing the roles of the plant and controller in Theorem \ref{thm:ExistenceOfCausalControllers}, one has that a strictly causal controller stabilizes only causal plants.
+Combining it with the above theorem, the following corollary is obtained.

+\begin{corollary} A strictly causal stabilizing controller $\Cont$ is causally robustly regulating for $\Plant$ with the signal generator $\Gen_r=(\gen_{ij})$ if and only if it satisfies the two equivalent conditions \eqref{eq:GenTFDiv} and \eqref{eq:IMP} for all elements $\gen_{ij}$. \end{corollary}

-\begin{remark} Theorems \ref{thm:GenTFDiv} and \ref{thm:IMP} both are necessary and sufficient conditions for a stabilizing controller to be robustly regulating.
+\begin{remark} Theorems \ref{thm:GenTFDiv} and \ref{thm:IMP} are necessary and sufficient conditions for a stabilizing controller to be robustly regulating.
 Thus, they can be thought as alternative characterizations of the internal model principle.
 However, only the latter one directly deals with the structure of the controller whereas the first one states a property of the closed loop system.